AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 ..
 To do this, we need to run the simulation sequentially and with the configurator set to add static routes.

 All four configurator's would create the same xml file, so we just dump one of them.
-The ``GenerateNetworkConfiguration`` configuration in omnetpp.ini can be used for this purpose:
+The ``GenerateNetworkConfiguration`` config in omnetpp.ini can be used for this purpose:

 .. **TODO** RoutesAndAddresses.xml/AddressesAndRoutes.xml